leongjwm/yolov3/README.md

 ## Debugging of Errors (FAQ)

 * Q: Some packages failed to install in my virtual environment.
 Is there a way to install these packages?
   * A: You can consider upgrading your pip to the latest version by running `python -m pip install --upgrade pip` on your terminal.
-If this doesn't work, you can use `python -m pip install pip==21.3.1`.
+If this doesn't work, you can run `python -m pip install pip==21.3.1`.